 20 small pieces soft malt bread, toasted (recipe below)

-trout roe and dill for decoration
+fresh dill for decoration

-1. Cut each vendace into three pieces.
+1. Cut each vendace into two or three pieces.

 Cured beef sirloin with sea-buckthorn berry jam (10 portions)

 1.5 tbsp sea salt

 3 crushed juniper berries